AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/example-configurations.md

 ## CRMID with hashed email, hashed phone, GAID, and IDFA

 This scenario is similar to the previous one.
-However, in this scenario, hashed email and phone are being marked as identities to utilize in segment match.
+However, in this scenario, hashed email and phone are being marked as identities to utilize in [!DNL Segment Match].

 **Implementation:**